yash296/RGBColorGameWebSite/README.md

 An rgb color game.
 Random colors are generated to understand the working of RGB.
 Either 6 or 3 options are give depending on the mode(easy, hard).
-Inorder to win the game one has the match the required rgb color with the colors diplayed in the squares!
+Inorder to win the game one has to match the required rgb color with the colors diplayed in the squares!